-Snowmaking - Mount Sunapee is permitted by the New Hampshire Department of Environmental Services to withdraw up to 258.3 million gallons of water from Lake Sunapee for snowmaking purposes during the winter season.
-Snowmaking water withdrawals are relatively consistent over the years, and have averaged 150 million gallons for the past five years and 150.5 million gallons for the past 10 years.
+Snowmaking -Snowmaking water withdrawals are relatively consistent over the years, and have averaged 150 million gallons for the past five years and 150.5 million gallons for the past 10 years.

 Water conservation - Annual water conservation measures (such as low flush toilets) undertaken by Mount Sunapee since 1999 have been effective in reducing wastewater levels in the lagoons despite increased business volume.